riyan-gendut/learning-OpenGL/README.md

   * a small program that loads an image through DevIL
   * shows it as a texture on a rectangle
   * and then spins the rectangle
-  * Note to self, load image into opengl texture *after* making the context current through glfwMakeContextCurrent(window);
+  * Note to self, load image into opengl texture *after* making the openGL context current through `glfwMakeContextCurrent(window)`